replicatedhq/replicated-docs/docs/reference/custom-resource-application.md

 ## proxyRegistryDomain

 :::important
 `proxyRegistryDomain` is deprecated.
-For information about how to use custom domain for the Replicated proxy service, see [Using Custom Domains for the Replicated Registry and Proxy Service](/vendor/custom-domains).
+For information about how to use a custom domain for the Replicated proxy service, see [Using Custom Domains for the Replicated Registry and Proxy Service](/vendor/custom-domains).
 :::

 <table>